The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Introduction

-where $F \in {\rm Aut}(L)$ is an automorphism of the free Lie algebra $L$ which induces an automorphism of $A$.
+where $F \in {\rm Aut}^+(L)$ is an automorphism of the free Lie algebra $L$ with generators $x_i, y_i, z_j$ which induces a Hopf algebra automorphism of $A$ and whose associated graded is the identity.
 Our aim will be to encode the properties of the map $\theta_F$ in terms of the properties of the automorphism $F$.